anaticulae/rawmaker/README.md

-# rawmaker - Convert PDF to raw data
+# rawmaker - convert PDF to raw data

-Welcome to rawmaker!
+This package extract information out of a pdf-file and write them to yaml-files.

 ## Introduction

-This package extract information pdf-file and write them to yaml-files.

 Supported functions: